nuxt/nuxt.com/content/deploy/deployhq.md

     node .output/server/index.mjs
     ```

-6. Optionally use **deploy hooks** (pre/post deployment commands) to restart your process manager after each release, for example `pm2 reload my-nuxt-app` as a post-deploy SSH command.
+6. Optionally use **deploy hooks** (pre-/post-deployment commands) to restart your process manager after each release, for example `pm2 reload my-nuxt-app` as a post-deploy SSH command.

 For static deployments, replace step 3 with `npm run generate` and configure your server to serve the contents of `.output/public/` from a web server such as Nginx or Caddy.